 What are some of the most known startups to come out of the invention labs?

-In your opinion what’s the future of education ?
-And more precisely universities, especially in USA where people have crazy fees and debts and where new models thanks to startups such as lambda school are starting to emerge more and more (sorry if there’s some mistakes, not a native english speaker)
+In your opinion what’s the future of education?
+And more precisely universities, especially in the USA where people have crazy fees and debts and where new models thanks to startups such as lambda school are starting to emerge more and more (sorry if there are some mistakes, not a native English speaker).

 Universities have insane value!
 But… all learning experiences also have insane value.
 I think the learning that happens at universities is second to none IF you learn best with a teacher.
-I don’t learn best with a teacher (although ironically i am teacher) so I learned FAR MORE of what I know outside of university.
-I’d actually argue that university failed me.
-But university is still the best means of communicating legitimacy.
+I don’t learn best with a teacher (although ironically I am a teacher) so I learned FAR MORE of what I know outside of the university.
+I’d actually argue that the university failed me.
+But the university is still the best means of communicating legitimacy.
 Coding bootcamps that offer you jobs after graduating are for the most part a joke and don’t work.
-I do think as we figure out how to make online learning communicate legitimacy like universities do, > 75% of universitiees will basically fail over night or completely transition their methodologies.
+I do think as we figure out how to make online learning communicate legitimacy like universities do, > 75% of universities will basically fail overnight or completely transition their methodologies.
 Brand name universities will always have a place, but they’ll also have to be far more intentional.

 Does your team make use of online consumer surveys?
 Are you familiar with innovation happening in this space?

-From your experience with funding ventures, what are some common traits you see early on the ones that make a huge success in the future.
+From your experience with funding ventures, what are some common traits you see early on the ones that make a huge success in the future?
 Any signs or red flags on some that don’t succeed?
-Does that goes through a process?
+Does that go through a process?